The-Lammert-Lab/PDW-perturbations/README.md

 ## Purpose
 In this repository are all the files used to generate and analyze the data presented in `Dynamic Stability of Passive Dynamic Walking Following Unexpected Perturbations`.
-The files are in a much cleaner and more readable form than they were when generating data for the manuscript.
-None of the functionality was changed -- only file names, code cleanliness, and documentation.

 ## Data Generation
 The main files in this folder are `perturb_pdw.m` and `collect_data.m,` which